codicoop/boilerplate_django/README.md

 interesting features.
 If you need anything related to email handling, first check if it's already included.

+The email templates are created using data migrations that contain the subject and body internationalized in the enabled languages.
+More about that at the Internationalization section.

 ### Removal

 This boilerplate assumes that you'll want to send transactional emails.
 If not,